Arun Shourie: Writer

 Arun Shourie has written numerous books.
 In his book, Eminent Historians: Their Technology, Their Life, Their Fraud (2014), he criticises the Marxist school of Indian historiography for its ideological bias and selective interpretation of historical events, arguing it often distorts facts to fit a class struggle narrative.
 He challenges the Marxist portrayal of Indian history as overly focused on economic determinism and neglectful of cultural and spiritual dimensions.
 According to one review, the traits of his writings are:

 recognisably the creation of a smart, determined, muckraking journalist, They are polemical, ad hominem, often extremely shrill in tone. ...
 But despite their style, the books are obviously the work of a brilliant man, with a wide if idiosyncratic learning, a passion for the freedoms of speech and press, and a desire to get beneath current events to address underlying issues.

 Criticism

 With the exception of Mahatma Gandhi, he has little time for any religious thinker and, says Nussbaum, his books "nowhere ... seek to provide balance; nowhere is there a sense of complexity.
 All have the same mocking, superior tone."

 Historian D.N.
 Jha criticized Shourie's book Eminent Historians, which concerned the NCERT textbook controversies, on the grounds that it contains "slander" and "has nothing to do with history."

+According to a report by Himal Southasian, Arun Shourie is credited as the most influential Indian journalist of his era, having transformed Indian Anglophone journalism by systematically "breaking all of its norms."
+The report notes that Shourie frequently "dispensed with objectivity and fairness," opting instead to embed personal biases directly into news coverage and utilizing "disdainful nicknames" for political figures such as Indira Gandhi.

+His approach was characterized by a unique blend of investigative rigor and political activism; while his work was not always "necessarily original," it was supported by "extensive research, polemic, sheer volume and the power of the front page."
+Critically, the report suggests that Shourie’s "enormous reputation," initially forged through his earlier "leftist writings," provided the necessary "gravitas and prominence" for his subsequent shift toward right-wing ideologies, effectively turning him into a "major political actor" within the media landscape.